-Phloem: Mass Flow (CIE A Level Biology)
+Phloem: Mass Flow (Cambridge (CIE) A Level Biology): Revision Note

-• The Mass Flow Hypothesis was the model initially used to explain the movement of assimilates in the phloem tissue
+• The mass flow hypothesis was the model initially used to explain the movement of assimilates in the phloem tissue

-• The mass flow hypothesis was modelled by Ernst Münch in 1930.
-His simple model consisted of:
+• The simple model consisted of:

 • Two partially permeable membranes containing solutions with different concentrations of ions (one dilute the other concentrated)